Research in Your First Year and Beyond

 —Anthony Sciulli (Rehabilitation Science)

-In this program, you’ll participate in the FE-R course to learn the fundamentals of research and showcase the work you’ve done in a campus-wide Celebration of Research at the end of the term.
-Students conduct research for five or 10 hours per week to earn one or two academic credits.
+Students enroll in the spring term ARTSC 0120: First Experiences in Research course to learn the fundamental of research, and showcase their work in the campus-wide Celebration of Research poster session at the end of the term.
+Students conduct five or 10 hours per week to earn one or two academic credits.

 Dig Deeper: Continuing Experiences in Research